 Ankara also warned that Greece’s actions could harm relations with neighboring countries and NATO allies, particularly at a time of ongoing regional security crises.
 The ministry accused Greece of exploiting these tensions strategically and stated that Turkey is taking “all necessary measures” to address the situation.

 Athens responded by noting that the Turkish statement has already been addressed by the Ministry of Foreign Affairs in recent days.
-Officials also highlighted that during the recent talks between Gerapetritis and Fidan, Karpathos and Cyprus were not discussed, signaling that Greece considers the matter settled diplomatically.
+Officials also highlighted that during the recent talks between the countries’ foreign ministry, Gerapetritis and Fidan, Karpathos and Cyprus were not discussed, signaling that Greece considers the matter settled diplomatically.